 WDBJ7 filed open records requests across the state where the Justice family companies are known to own property.

-In mid-June, we found more than 2 million dollars of delinquent taxes owed by the Justice companies in 10 localities: Roanoke City, Orange County, Tazewell County, Wise County Russell County, Roanoke County, Botetourt County, Dickenson County, Prince George County and Lee County.
+In mid-June, we found more than $2 million of delinquent taxes owed by the Justice companies in 10 localities: Roanoke City, Orange County, Tazewell County, Wise County, Russell County, Roanoke County, Botetourt County, Dickenson County, Prince George County and Lee County.